The symplectic cohomology of magnetic cotangent bundles: Floer theory for dissipative Hamiltonians

-\end{enumerate} \end{df} \begin{rem} The last condition is satisfied when the flow of $X_{H_t}$ is complete (in particular, if it is time independent outside a compact set) if the Lyapunov time of the flow is uniformly bounded and there are a compact set $K'$ and a constant $\epsilon'>0$ such that $d(\varphi^1_H(x),x)>\epsilon'$ for $x\in M\setminus K'$. \end{rem} We will see in Theorem \ref{tmLinDiss} below that these conditions are satisfied for linear Hamiltonians on the magnetic cotangent bundles.
+\end{enumerate} \end{df} \begin{rem} The last condition is satisfied when the flow $\varphi$ of $X_{H_t}$ is complete (in particular, if it is time independent outside a compact set).
+Indeed, in this case there is a constant $\lambda$ so that

+and there are a compact set $K'$ and a constant $\epsilon'>0$ such that $d(\varphi^1_H(x),x)>\epsilon'$ for $x\in M\setminus K'$.
+For details see \cite[Lemma 6.17]{Groman2015}. \end{rem} We will see in Theorem \ref{tmLinDiss} below that these conditions are satisfied for linear Hamiltonians on the magnetic cotangent bundles.